How to become a cardiology nurse practitioner: pathway, certifications, and subspecialties

 A cardiology NP has an NP graduate degree, a population-focus NP board certification (AGACNP-BC, AGPCNP-BC, or FNP-C), and manages patients with prescriptive authority.
 The role is patient-facing – you carry a panel, write orders, and function as a direct care provider.

-A cardiac CNS has a CNS graduate degree and typically holds the AACN CCNS (Cardiac Surgery CNS) or the ANCC CNS credential.
+A cardiac CNS has a CNS graduate degree and typically holds an AACN or ANCC CNS credential.
 The CNS role is systems-focused: staff education, protocol development, quality improvement, root cause analysis.
 Cardiac CNSs see patients but typically do not carry an independent clinical panel.
 They rarely work in outpatient settings.

-The AACN CCNS credential (Cardiac Surgery Certified Clinical Nurse Specialist) is a CNS credential – not an NP credential.
+Either way, these are CNS credentials, not NP credentials.
 If you hold an AGACNP-BC and work in cardiac surgery, you are an NP, not a CNS, regardless of how much cardiac knowledge you carry.
 Some job postings conflate these roles; clarify the actual scope before accepting a “CNS” position if you hold an NP degree.

 Education pathway